Intrinsec/protoc-gen-psql/docs/dev.md

 - Recompute the value at each read access from the `update_time` fields of the various linked objects (works only with soft delete objects)
 - Create PostgreSQL triggers to update the `update_time` field of the main object.

-For our needs, we want to keep as much logic as posible in the database which excludes implementing it at the application level.
+For our needs, we want to keep as much logic as possible in the database which excludes implementing it at the application level.
 Moreover, we want read access to our application to be as fast as possible and some of our database objects can be deleted, which excludes to compute this value at each read access.

 In our case, the best solution is to create triggers.
 However, we don't want to have to maintain dozens of almost identical triggers.
 This is why we want to abstract this by generating triggers from protobuf options.